davidhodge931/ggblanket/README.md

 -   `*_trans`: Transform an axis
 -   `*_sec_axis`: Add a secondary axis
 -   `*_title`: Add a title
+-   `col_continuous` How to colour a continuous variable
 -   `col_legend_place`: Place to put the legend (e.g. “r”)
 -   `col_legend_ncol`: Number of columns to arrange legend elements into
 -   `col_legend_nrow`: Number of rows to arrange legend elements into